 We curate cold-processed, all-natural face masks with powerful ingredients to ensure that your face is getting a consistent stream of skin-benefiting properties.
-In addition to spirulina, our products contain soothing aloe vera, moisturizing konjac root, and skin-cleaning manuka honey—just to name a few.
+In addition to spirulina, our products contain soothing aloe vera, moisturizing hyaluronic acid, and skin-cleaning manuka honey—just to name a few.

 No matter your skin type or beauty goals, we have a sustainably sourced, dermatologist-approved skin care product for you.

 Shop our collection today—your skin will thank you!